 Sr. no Type of Instrument Percentage of exposure Circular references 1.
 Overseas Securities Under normal circumstances scheme shall not have an exposure of more than 15% of its net assets in foreign securities.
-Para 12.19 of SEBI Master Circular dated May 19, 2023.
+However, the AMC with a view to protecting the interests of the investors, may increase exposure in foreign securities as deemed fit from time to time.
+Para 12.19 of SEBI Master Circular .
 2. Securitized Debt It is the intention of the scheme that the investments in securitised debts will not, normally exceed 60% of the net assets of the scheme.
-Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular dated May 19, 2023.
+Clause 1 of Seventh Schedule of SEBI (Mutual Funds) Regulations, 1996 and Para 12.15 of SEBI Master Circular.
+3. Derivatives Instruments The scheme may also invest upto 100% of the portfolio (i.e. net assets including cash) in such derivative instruments as may be introduced from time to time subject to framework specified by SEBI, for the purpose of hedging and portfolio balancing and other uses as may be permitted under SEBI Regulations.
+Para 7.5, 7.6 and 12.25 of SEBI Master Circular .

 Under normal circumstances at least 65% of the total portfolio will be invested in floating rate debt securities.
 This may be by way of direct investment in floating rate assets or fixed rate assets swapped for floating rate returns by using derivatives.
-It is the intention of the scheme that the investments in securitised debts will not, normally exceed 60% of the net assets of the scheme.